cainhill/render-engine/README.md

 A simple Python-based rendering engine running in Docker that automatically processes and combines one or more source videos into polished destination videos based on instruction lists (CSV manifest files).

-## Description

-## Description
+## How It Works

-This script runs a lightweight Python rendering engine inside a Docker container that automates video editing via a Flask webhook API.
-When an HTTP POST request hits `http://render-engine:5000/render`, the engine scans the `/data/manifest/` directory for CSV files.
-It automatically skips any manifests where the output video already exists and the CSV hasn't changed.
-For new or modified files, it processes the entries by slicing, rotating, and resizing source videos into temporary cache clips (`/data/cache/`), before seamlessly combining them into finished 720p videos saved inside the `/data/dest-videos/` directory.

-This script runs inside a Docker container to trim, resize, rotate, and combine video files.
+This script runs a simple video editing engine inside a Docker container.
+Instead of running manually, it stays alive as a background service and processes videos on demand.

-At a high-level, this script:

-1. Waits for an external request to be made to http://render-engine:5000/render
+1. **Listen:** It waits for a web request sent to `http://render-engine:5000/render`.

-2. Once received, it scans the `/data/manifest/` tree for any CSV manifest file
+2. **Scan:** Once triggered, it looks inside `/data/manifest/` for your CSV instruction files.

-3. For each CSV

-    1. Skips processing this CSV, if the destination video already exists and there have been no changes to the CSV since the previous render
+3. **Check:** It skips any CSV file if the final video already exists and the CSV hasn't been changed since the last render.

-    2. Otherwise, trims/rotates/resizes the source video into a temporary clip saved to the `/data/cache/` folder
+4. **Process:** For new or updated manifests, it trims, rotates, and resizes the source videos into a temporary `/data/cache/` folder.

-    3. Then combines the cached clips into a destination video saved to the `/data/dest-videos/` path (using the same relative path and filename as the manifest CSV)
+5. **Combine:** It glues those cached clips together into a finished video, saving it to `/data/dest-videos/` using the exact same name as your CSV.

 ## Features